codacy/docs/docs/self-hosted/managing-authentication-for-the-control-panel.md

 ## Can I set up a username and password for Monitoring (Crow)?

 Yes, after you set up the user for the control panel, Crow will have the same credentials.
-Just go to: Configure -> Save -> And wait 10-15 seconds (for all the services to stop) -> Reload
+Open Configure, click Save, and wait 10-15 seconds for all the services to stop.
+Aftertwards, click Reload.